Recovery Reductions, Conjectures, and Barriers: Introduction

 We propose our model of ``almost'' worst-case to average-average case reductions.
 First, we define what corruption means in the random noise model.

-\begin{definition} \textbf{Random Noise Corruption}\\ Suppose $f:\Sigma^{p(n)}\to \mathcal{D}$\footnote{Here, we allow $\Sigma$ to be any constant length alphabet, and $\mathcal{D}$ is any set.
-The variable $n$ is the growing instance size parameter and $p:\mathbb{N}\to\mathbb{N}$ is a polynomial of constant degree.} is a function and let $\mathtt{T}_{f}$ denote its truth table on instances of size parameter $n$ (length $p(n)$)\footnote{We use the phrase ``truth table'' even if $\mathcal{D}$ is not $\{\, 0,1 \,\}$, simply out of convention.
+\begin{definition} \textbf{Random Noise Corruption}\\ Suppose $f_n:\Sigma^{p(n)}\to \mathcal{D}$\footnote{Here, we allow $\Sigma$ to be any constant length alphabet, and $\mathcal{D}$ is any set.
+The variable $n$ is the growing instance size parameter and $p:\mathbb{N}\to\mathbb{N}$ is a polynomial of constant degree.} is the part of the function $f$ of input length parameter $n$ and let $\mathtt{T}_{f_n}$ denote its truth table on instances of size parameter $n$ (length $p(n)$)\footnote{We use the phrase ``truth table'' even if $\mathcal{D}$ is not $\{\, 0,1 \,\}$, simply out of convention.
 When we say the truth table, we always refer to the table of all evaluations.}.